databricks-academy/INT-JEPS-V2-IL/README.md

 # Just Enoug Python for Spark
-This repository contains the resources students need to follow along with an instructor teaching this course in addition to the various labs and their solutions.
+This repository contains the resources students need to follow along with the instructor teaching this course in addition to the various labs and their solutions.

 There are two means by which to get started (with and w/o Databricks Projects).
 Besides the instructions provided here, You instructor will review these procedures at the start of the course.